 Jerusalem is one of the oldest and most well-known cities in the world, as well as being a very important city to many religions.
 Both Israel and Palestine claim the city as their capital, but neither claim is recognized while the area continues to experience upheaval.
 The population of Jerusalem has had its ups and downs.
 The lack of available housing for residents keeps thousands from living in the city, but the population continues to grow substantially each year.

 The current population for Jerusalem is estimated to be around 856,700 people.
 This is according to the most recent census performed in 2011.
 According to the numbers from the previous census, there was an increase of 10.735% to the total population.
-If the numbers remain in line with previous census data, the estimated population for 2017 will be 898,617.
+If the numbers remain in line with previous census data, the estimated population for 2018 will surpass 900,000.

 The current unemployment rate stands at 5.9%, and statistics show that the unemployment rate in Jerusalem is reducing.
 The participation rate for men and women combined is 63.4%.
 Men and women have become more equal with regard to workforce participation in Jerusalem, with 52.6% of women and 60.6% of men taking part in the workforce.
 However, studies show that men still make more annually than women.
 Men make 65% more per year than women even in the highest areas of employment.